 You can incorporate adaptogenic herbs into your day to day in a number of ways.
 One is through skincare, but the quickest is via supplements, most of which are available in capsule, powder or tincture form.
 “Supplementation is particularly useful as they tend to be a lot more concentrated in their active compounds,” says Ali.

 Former Victoria’s Secret model Karolína Kurková is planning on launching her children’s supplement line, Gryph and IvyRose, in early 2019.
 The line will be child-safe supplements that are cruelty-free, plant-based and vegan.
 Kurková told WWD one of the supplements you will find in her line is astragalus root, which regulates the immune system.

 Ashwagandha is one of the best herbs for dealing with our increasingly fast-paced digital world.
 “It’s an adaptogen that both calms and energizes the body making it ideal for the burned-out individual,” Ali says.
-Research shows that 300mg of Ashwagandha Extract twice a day for 60 days significantly reduces blood levels of the stress hormone cortisol which improves stress resilience.
+Research shows that 300mg of ashwagandha extract twice a day for 60 days significantly reduces blood levels of the stress hormone cortisol which improves stress resilience.
 Not just a stress-buster, it can help induce a peaceful night’s sleep too.
-As Brewer says, it’s apt that “it’s botanical name Withania somnifera means ‘bringing sleep.’”
+As Brewer says, it is apt that “it’s botanical name Withania somnifera means ‘bringing sleep.’”
 Clinical trials have shown that ashwagandha activates GABA cell receptors across our nervous system, which results in feelings of calm that are essential for sleep.
-“In this sense, Ashwagandha works very similarly to pharmaceutical drugs like Valium, without the side effects and risk of addiction,” Ali adds.
+“In this sense, ashwagandha works very similarly to pharmaceutical drugs like Valium, without the side effects and risk of addiction,” Ali adds.